andreea-511/cplusplusprojects/son-brother/README.md

 ### Observation 1:
 The root of the tree graph can be easily identified from the Son-Brother matrix because it is the only vertex value that does not appear at all.

-## The problem presented
-Write a C++ program that finds the parent of a given vertex x using the Son-Brother tree graph representation.

 ## Additional files
 The [.txt file]() offered as a tree graph representation example in order to test the source code can be found [here]().